LennaHammer/English/EVP/out/words_adjective.md

 ## 1132. interactive ## adjective
 /ˌɪn.t̬əˈræk.tɪv/ COMPUTER GAMES
 [B2]Interactive computer games, programs, etc. involve the user by reacting to the way they use them.
-- an interactive game
+- an interactive `game`
 - This is an interactive museum where children can actively manipulate the exhibits.

 ## 1133. internal ## adjective
 /ɪnˈtɜrn.əl/
 [B2]existing or happening inside a person, object, organization, place or country
-- He sustained injuries to his arms, legs and several internal organs.
+- He sustained injuries to his arms, legs and several internal `organs`.
 - The bank conducted its own internal investigation into the robbery.
-- The government warned its neighbors not to interfere in its internal affairs.
+- The government warned its neighbors not to interfere in its internal `affairs`.

 ## 1134. intransitive ## adjective
 /ɪnˈtræn.zət̬.ɪv/